kevindeyne/relayai/README.md

 * *  Setting average work day: which days, how long (on user), sprint length (on project)
 * *  Reconfiguration sprint (based on importance)
 * Arrive on the project with no active project, force the user to start new project
 * Separate page for shareholders
+* Sprint / project statistics

 ### Upcoming milestone plan
 * Setup issues